cristibalan/braid/README.md

 and use an automated mechanism for updating the external library and generating patches to upgrade the external library.

+Braid creates a file `.braids` in the root of your repository that contains references to external libraries or mirrors.
+There are two types of mirrors in braid: squashed and full.
+Mirrors are *squashed by default*, which is what you'll generally want because they're faster and don't pollute your history with commits from the mirrors.

+Full mirrors are useful when you want to view imported history in your own project.
+You usually want this if the mirror is also a repository you have access to, for example, when using shared code across projects.

+Please note that you *cannot change* between mirror types after the initial add.
+You'll have to remove the mirror and add it again.

 ## Requirements

  * git 1.6+